The Dispute Resolution Review: India

 Again, as discussed above, India is a signatory to the Hague Convention on the Service Abroad of Judicial and Extrajudicial Documents in Civil or Commercial Matters 1965, whose key objective is to improve the organisation of mutual judicial assistance by simplifying and expediting procedures.

 viii Access to court files

 Rules relating to access to court files may vary depending on the nature of the proceeding, who is seeking access and whether the proceeding is ongoing or concluded.
 In most cases, a person who is a party to the proceeding is allowed to search, inspect or have copies of all pleadings and other documents or records of the case.
-A third party seeking the information or record may need to apply to the court and show cause to be allowed to do so.
+A third party seeking the information or record may need to apply to the court and show cause as to why they seek such information or record.

 ix Litigation funding

 Disinterested third-party funding is not common.
 While some courts have found that third-party funding may be permissible,57 other courts have often declined to uphold such agreements on the grounds of public policy or professional ethics.58 It has been held in a recent Supreme Court judgment that there appear to be no restrictions on a third party funding a litigation and getting repaid after the outcome of the litigation as long as they are not lawyers.59